-When inserting the partially-assembled termination kit through the roof penetration, wrap plastic or other protection over the end of the exposed assembly to prevent debris from entering the pipes.
+- AWARNING When inserting the partially-assembled termination kit through the roof penetration, wrap plastic or other protection over the end of the exposed assembly to prevent debris from entering the pipes.
 If the air passages become blocked, the boiler will not operate.
 Once the rain cap has been cemented to the assembly, there is no way to correct the problem.
 The assembly would have to be replaced if it were cut to be removed and cleaned.
-Altering the assembly in any way could result in severe personal injury or death due to toxic flue product emissions.

-When using AL29-4C stainless vent pipe, use the vent pipe manufacturer's PVC adapter when connecting to the concentric vent attachment.

-- 5. After the assembly has been positioned in the opening and all supports have been attached, install a bird screen (purchased separately if not included with the kit) and rain cap as follows: - a.
-Place the bird screen on the end of the inner pipe as in Figure 89, page 78. - b.
+Altering the assembly in any way could result in severe personal injury or death due to toxic flue product emissions. - WARNING When using AL29-4C stainless vent pipe, use the vent pipe manufacturer's 3-inch PVC adapter when connecting to the concentric vent attachment. - After the assembly has been positioned in the opening and all supports have been attached, install the bird screen and rain cap as follows the bird screen on the end of the inner pipe as in Figure 84, page 71. - b.
 Cement the rain cap in place as shown.

-Figure 82 Installing and supporting the concentric sidewall vent assembly
+Figure 73 Installing and supporting the concentric sidewall vent assembly